MeRT Treatment for Autism

 “She looked me in the eye, grabbed my shoulders and gasped, then hugged me,” Miriam said.
 “Then she pulled away and looked at me, gasped again, and kissed me.
 I’ll never forget that moment as long as I live.”

-After three weeks of therapy, Raquel was able to go with her family to Disney World—the most over-stimulating place on the planet.
+After three weeks of therapy, Raquel was able to go with her family to Disney World, which is unquestionably one of the most over-stimulating places on the planet.